Lee zeldin

 Head of the EPA

 Lee Zeldin is head of the Environmental Protection Agency.
-Trump has stated that at the helm of the EPA, "[Zeldin] will ensure fair and swift deregulatory decisions that will be enacted in a way to unleash the power of American businesses."
+Trump stated that at the helm of the EPA, "[Zeldin] will ensure fair and swift deregulatory decisions”, which he is proving through a slate of actions that eliminate safeguards against climate change, and investments in clean energy and environmental justice.
 Zeldin has received a lifetime score of just 14% from the League of Conservation Voters, voting against protecting the environment at least 164 times as a Congressional Representative for NY’s first Congressional district.
-In 2017, Zeldin voted to slash the EPA’s budget by $1.9 billion, or 25 percent; this kind of blatant deregulatory behavior is expected to continue in the incoming Trump administration.
+In 2017, Zeldin voted to slash the EPA’s budget by $1.9 billion, or 25 percent.
+He is bringing this blatant deregulatory behavior to the Trump administration through rolling back dozens of environmental protections, cancelling billions of dollars worth of grants, and eliminating hundreds of scientists and researchers.

 Hometown: East Meadow, New York